oksanashvanchenkova/angular-trello/README.md

-# eltrello
+# angular-trello
-The project eltrello is clone of Trello
+The project angular-trello is clone of Trello